kubideh/kubesearch/README.md

 1. Support kubesearch as an API extension
 2. Add a client that searches using the API extension
 3. Consider supporting configurable policies in order to control access to the API (OPA)
+4. Format results of kubectl-search in order to copy and paste the results as an executable command

 ## References